-Deans of Faculties shall plan for a regular schedule of course moderation so that each course offered by the department is externally moderated at least once in every two or three years.
+Deans of Faculties shall plan for a regular schedule of course moderation so that each course offered by the Faculty is externally moderated at least once in every two or three years.

-Course Moderators will submit a written report to the External Advisory Committee on the standard of assessed work and the grading of the examinations.
-They will also advise the Vice President for Academic Administration and the Dean of Faculty as requested on matters concerning the course of study and conduct of examinations.
+Course Moderators will submit a written report to the Faculty Examination Board on the standard of assessed work and the grading of the examinations.
+They will also advise the Vice President for Academic Administration and the Dean of Faculty as requested on matters concerning the program of study and conduct of examinations.

-I. External Advisory Committees
+I. External Curriculum Advisory Committees

-An external advisory committee shall be established for each degree program which shall provide wider advice to the Faculty and the University on directions and emphases in curricula and course development.
-External advisory committees are comprised of no less than 9 persons including five academic specialists in the particular discipline area from other universities or colleges, as well as practicing professionals, professional society representatives or employer representatives who have a degree or who may be alumni of the institution.
-The membership of the committee shall be appointed by the Vice-President for Academic Administration following advice from the Chair of the Department and the Dean of the Faculty.
+An external curriculum advisory committee shall be established for each Program of Study which shall provide wider advice to the Faculty and the University on directions and emphases in curricular program development.
+External curriculum advisory committees are comprised of no less than 7 persons, including at least three academic specialists in the particular discipline area from other universities, at least one employer of recent graduates, and professional society representatives (if applicable) or practicing professionals who have expertise or who may be alumni of the institution.
+An external member of the committee - usually an academic specialist - chairs this committee.
+The membership of the committee shall be nominated by the Dean of Faculty, in consultation with the Vice-President for Academic Administration, and appointed via action of the Academic Board.

-The external advisory committee shall meet at least once each year and consider an agenda comprised of the following items:
+The external advisory committee shall meet at least once every 5 years and consider an agenda comprised of the following items:

-- A progress report on the conduct of the degree program during the previous year, review enrollment patterns, grading patterns and staffing changes. - Reports from external moderators on the courses listed for external moderation during that year. - Proposed changes in the curriculum and/or new developments in the program of studies. - Changes in Government regulations that may impact on the delivery of the course. - Reports on developments in the profession or in the discipline that may need to be reflected in the curriculum. - Reports on the employment or postgraduate study destinations of graduates.
+- A progress report on the conduct of the degree program during the previous year, review enrolment patterns, grading patterns and staffing changes. - Reports from external moderators on the courses listed for external moderation during that year. - Proposed changes in the curriculum and/or new developments in the program of studies. - Changes in government regulations that may impact on the delivery of the course. - Reports on developments in the profession or in the discipline that may need to be reflected in the curriculum. - Reports on the employment or postgraduate study destinations of graduates. - Review proposed changes to the curriculum (program of study) that have been suggested by the curriculum development committee, and make appropriate recommendations.